epicrunze/evocable/project_plan.md

 * **Deliverables**

-  * All services appear “up” (even if they immediately crash) and share the network/volumes.
+  * All services appear "up" (even if they immediately crash) and share the network/volumes.
-  * README section “Running with Docker Compose” validated.
+  * README section "Running with Docker Compose" validated.

 ---